luxonis/luxonis-train/README.md

 ## Exporting

-We support export to `ONNX`, and `BLOB` format which is used for OAK cameras.
-By default, we export to `ONNX` format.
+We support export to `ONNX`, and `BLOB` format, latter of which is used for OAK-D cameras.

 To configure the exporter, you can specify the [exporter](https://github.com/luxonis/luxonis-train/blob/main/configs/README.md#exporter) section in the config file.

+By default, (if not specified) the exporter will export the model to the `ONNX` format.

 You can see an example export configuration [here](https://github.com/luxonis/luxonis-train/blob/main/configs/example_export.yaml).